mapswipe/python-mapswipe-workers/manager-dashboard/user_scripts/README.md

 - Create a Google Apps script project
     - Go to https://script.google.com
     - Click on "New Project"
-    - Rename the project name to your desired project name
+    - Rename the project name to `your-project-name`
 - Paste the utility script
-    - Replace any existing default code the code from this utility file
+    - Replace the default code with the utility file's code
-- Replace Placeholder Values
+- Replace placeholder values
     - Replace `your_coco_export.json` with your output filename
     - Replace `your_public_folder_id` with the ID of your Google Drive folder
 > The folder ID is the alphanumeric string that appears after "/folders/" in the URL.\